 - Wheezing or a cough that sounds croupy (barky)

 - If your child’s temperature rises greater than 100.5 degrees Fahrenheit orally

 - Vomiting (or if the vomiting becomes severe)

 Follow-Up after Endoscopic Sinus Surgery

 A visit with your child’s physician will be scheduled for one to two weeks after surgery to make sure that the nose is healing properly.
 Consult your child’s physician if you have any questions.

-Dr. Rohn and Dr. Gamble are ear, nose, throat, and sinus surgeons in Plano and Dallas.
+Dr. Rohn, Dr. Gamble and Dr. Kubala are ear, nose, throat, and sinus surgeons in Plano and Dallas.
 If you would like to schedule an appointment with our office, please call our Plano office at 972-378-0633 or Dallas office at 214-239-1641.